ONLINE HELP

 Example of class

-The "CFile" class includes the members: m_sShortPath, m_sLongPath, m_sExtension, m_sShortName, m_sLongName.
+The "CFile" class is made up of the following members: m_sShortpath, m_sLongpath, m_sExtension, m_sShortName, m_sLongName.

 The "CFile" class includes the following methods: